Introduction to Anomaly Detection

 Download this manual as a PDF file

-To use machine learning-based anomaly detection on the SL1 Extended Architecture, you must enable the Collector Pipeline to collect data from Performance Dynamic Applications.
+To use anomaly detection on the SL1 Extended Architecture, you must enable the Collector Pipeline to collect data from Performance Dynamic Applications.
 For more information, see the section on Enabling the Collector Pipeline.

 Use the following menu options to navigate the SL1 user interface: